I love March Madness college basketball.

 - Personality: How you do best what you do best – natural behaviors

-- Interests: What you like best – people, places, things, activities you enjoy
+- Interests: What you like best – people, places, things, activities

 - Values: What is important—your work and life purpose and principles